 On Dec.
 20, 2010, the worldwide fleet of C-17 Globemaster III airlifters surpassed 2 million flying hours during an airdrop mission over Afghanistan.
 Reaching 2 million flight-hours equates to 1.13 billion nautical miles — the equivalent of a C-17 flying to the moon and back 2,360 times.

 On Sept.
-18, 2013, Boeing announced it would complete production of the C-17 Globemaster III and close the C-17 final assembly facility in Long Beach, Calif., in 2015.
-Dennis Muilenburg, president and chief executive officer of Boeing Defense, Space & Security, said, “Our customers around the world face very tough budget environments.
-What's more, here in the United States the sequestration situation has created significant planning difficulties for our customers and the entire aerospace industry.”
-Boeing said it would continue after-delivery support of the worldwide C-17 fleet.
+18, 2013, Boeing announced it would complete production of the C-17 Globemaster III and close the C-17 final assembly facility in Long Beach in 2015.
+Dennis Muilenburg, who was president and CEO of Boeing Defense, Space & Security at the time but today serves as chairman, president and CEO of The Boeing Company, said, “Our customers around the world face very tough budget environments.”